by Stefan Wyeth | | 4,3 / 5,0 | Approximate reading time: 7 Minutes

 In many cases, it was left active in the background even during tracking with more subtle compression settings applied.
 The flexibility of a console also allows you to compress your headphone and monitor mixes, while bypassing the bus compressor on the way in if you wish.

 Plugin emulations of the G-comp aim to shape your mix in a similar fashion to the original.
-You won’t get the same degree of ‘knock’ from a plugin, it is still an essential mixing tool.
-When used on channel groups within your DAW like a drum bus or even in parallel, they can be almost as effective as hardware.
+You won’t get the same degree of ‘knock’ from a plugin, but it is still an essential mixing tool.
+When used on channel groups within your DAW, like a drum bus or even in parallel, they can be almost as effective as hardware.

 • More from SSL